 One important thing to note before going ahead for anyone who recognizes the file structure of the Minecraft client, modpacks after they have been installed, or servers, Technic modpacks are structured slightly differently.
 So go ahead keeping that in mind in case anything seems out of place.

-Set Up the Folders
+Set Up the Folders and Minecraft Forge

 - Find a place to work on your computer, like your desktop.
 Create a new folder and call it whatever you want.
 Go into that folder.